jubaer36/jubaer36/README.md

-*"Trying to code my way out of the deadlock named life."*
+*"Trying to code my way out of the deadlocks of life."*